instabuyTeam/instaBuy-backend/README.md

--this project will be discontinued since there are other better apps in the market -Sails Application
+-this project will be discontinued since there are other better apps in the market \n -Sails Application